khulnasoft/AiKit/docs/overview/contributing/setting_up.rst

 #.
 Install `miniconda`_
 #.
 Open conda terminal
 #.
-Create the environment by running the command (:code:`ivy_dev` is the name of the environment)
+Create the environment by running the command (:code:`aikit_dev` is the name of the environment)

    .. code-block:: none

-      conda create --name ivy_dev python=3.10.0
+      conda create --name aikit_dev python=3.10.0

 #.
 Activate the environment by:

    .. code-block:: none

-      conda activate ivy_dev
+      conda activate aikit_dev

 #.
-Now install the ivy package for development by running the command below:
+Now install the aikit package for development by running the command below:

    .. code-block:: none